OpenChemistry/vtkcatalyst/README.md

 **Catalyst** is an **API specification** developed for simulations (and other scientific data producers) to analyze and visualize data in situ.

+## ABI commitment

+Catalyst is committed to a stable ABI so that existing users can always use a newer version of the library.
+To this end, it is very strict about the API functions available through it.
+For example, Conduit is embedded, but only its C API is available (though it is rewrapped for easier use in C++).

 ## History

 Originally, Catalyst was part of [ParaView][paraview].
 However, with ParaView